 Activities: Trekking, Hiking & Cultural plus religious Tour

 Everest Base Camp Trekking Itinerary

 Day 01: Kathmandu to Lukla (2840 m) and Phakding (2610 m): Fly to Lukla

-After arrival at Kathmandu International airport, you’ll be taken to your hotel and final preparation for trekking.
+After arrival at Kathmandu International Airport, you’ll be taken to your hotel and final preparation for trekking.
 Luka is located at 2840 m and after reaching there within 35 minutes your trekking starts from Lukla but the first day’s walk is a gentle descent to the village of Pakding 2610 m.
 It is just more than three hours away depending on your walking speed.
 After reaching the valley, cross the bridge and also be certain that there isn’t any yak coming from your opposite side-the right of way inside the region favors animals!

 Day 02: Phakding to Namche Bazaar (3446 m):

 Pakding to Namche Bazaar (3446 m), the fabled headquarters with the Sherpas.
 Namche was essentially the most important buying and selling submit among Tibet, mainland Nepal and India.
-With the decline in trade, having said that, the local economic system has depended within the climbing and trekking teams.
+With the decline in trade, having said that, the local economic system has depended on the climbing and trekking teams.
 Every Saturday, a weekly market turns this hamlet into an oriental movie set.
-The first component from the stroll up from Pakding is uncomplicated.
+The first component of the stroll up from Pakding is uncomplicated.